-The individual steering group members are:
+The individual steering group members were:

 Peter has worked extensively in the youth sector, including with Government, local authority and charity organisations.
 Over 20 years with The Prince’s Trust, he designed new programmes, managed volunteer networks and was lead on strategic partnerships.
 In 2005, he commissioned a report on Making Partnerships Work with HM Treasury.